-Nevertheless, despite the mythological nature concerning the origin and history of the LXX, one cannot be certain that a Greek Old Testament did not exist before the time of Christ.
-What we do know is that if it did, little if anything is known about it.
+Terence Brown - who for some years was Secretary of the Trinitarian Bible Society of London, England and a scholar in his own right - addressed the question as to whether there had been a pre-Christian era Septuagint and also whether or not the Apostles actually cited Scripture from it.
+Taking a Bible-honoring frame of reference (quoted from Moorman, Forever Settled, op. cit., p.
+21), Brown comments: "... if we observe the manner in which the Apostles refer to the Old Testament Scripture, we see a striking indication of the inspiration under which they themselves wrote.
+When they referred to the little if anything is known about it.
 If such a version were made, this author will concede - for the interest of discussion and the exchange of points of views - that it could have been a "perfect" translation from an inerrant Hebrew Text.
 But surely by now all will have perceived that this is a totally moot point.
 As there are no copies extant today, we have neither knowledge of the content of its text nor the books selected in its cannon.

 To reiterate, the actual origin of the LXX is not the main concern of this analysis.
 Considering all the data given in the preceding chapters from both a scientific and legal perspective, we conclude that neither side has sufficient hard factual proof to "win its case".
 Ruckman's arguments (see p.
-22 and p.
-37) are valid and should not be lightly dismissed, but neither can it be said that he (as spokesman for this position) has proven that a B.C.
-Septuagint did not exist.
-Yet, in a very true sense such a statement is not completely fair to him as it implies that for his views to be feasible he must first "prove" that there was no such entity as a B.C.
-LXX.
+35 and p.
+58) are valid and should not be lightly dismissed, but neither can it be said that he (as spokesman for this position) has proven that a